Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-Classical Benders decomposition has been applied to two-stage stochastic programming problems with linear recourse by \cite{SlykeWets1969}, and with integer recourse by \cite{LaporteLouveaux1993}.
+Classical Benders decomposition has been applied to two-stage stochastic programming problems with linear recourse by \cite{SlykeWets1969}, with integer recourse by \cite{LaporteLouveaux1993}, and in many other papers following those studies.
 In the case of integer recourse, Benders cuts are derived by solving the dual of the LP relaxation.
-To ensure finite convergence, they are supplemented with combinatorial cuts that eliminate previous master solutions.
-This approach suffers from extremely slow convergence if the subproblem has a weak linear relaxation, because combinatorial cuts may be needed at many or most master solutions.

-LBBD, on the other hand, does not rely on LP duality to derive Benders cuts. \cite{OzgunHooker2020} applied LBBD to two-stage stochastic planning and scheduling problems, where the master problem is an assignment problem that is solved using mixed-integer programming, and the subproblems are scheduling problems, where constraint programming excels.
+To ensure convergence they are supplemented with combinatorial cuts that eliminate previous master solutions.
+This approach suffers from slow convergence if the subproblem has a weak linear relaxation, since combinatorial cuts may be needed at many master solutions.
+Logic-based Benders decomposition, on the other hand, does not rely on LP duality to derive Benders cuts. \cite{OzgunHooker2020} apply LBBD to two-stage stochastic planning and scheduling problems, where the master problem is an assignment problem that is solved using mixed-integer programming, and the subproblems are scheduling problems, on which constraint programming excels.
 Benders cuts are derived by solving the so-called ``inference dual'' of the subproblems.
-We refer the reader to \cite{HookerOttosson2003} for an explanation of the inference dual, since we will not need it.
+We refer the reader to \cite{HookerOttosson2003} for an explanation of the inference dual.

-\cite{LombardiMilanoRuggieroBenini2010} use LBBD to solve a stochastic allocation and scheduling problem for conditional task graphs in multi-processor embedded systems.
-The master problem assigns tasks to chips, and tasks are scheduled in the subproblems.
-The subproblems communicate with the master problem via so-called ``no-good cuts,'' which we will explain in Section \ref{s2:lbbd}. \cite{ZarandiBermanBeck2012}~study a stochastic facility location and vehicle assignment problem, where the subproblems communicate with the master problem via feasibility cuts. \cite{GuoBodurAlemanUrbach2019}~use LBBD to solve a stochastic extension of the distributed operating room scheduling problem, which aims to find an assignment of surgeries to operating theatres.
-In that problem, the subproblems are always feasible, and logic-based Benders optimality cuts are used instead.
-We will explain the difference between feasibility and optimality cuts in Section \ref{s2:lbbd}.
-This literature review is continued in Sections \ref{s5:acca} and \ref{s6:nhss} where we focus on our considered applications.
+\cite{LombardiMilanoRuggieroBenini2010} use LBBD to solve a \textit{Stochastic Allocation and Scheduling} problem for conditional task graphs in multi-processor embedded systems.
+The master problem assigns tasks to chips, and tasks are scheduled by the subproblems.
+The subproblems communicate with the master problem via so-called ``no-good cuts,'' which we will explain in Section \ref{sec:2}. \cite{ZarandiBermanBeck2012} apply LBBD to a \textit{Stochastic Facility Location and Vehicle Assignment} problem, where the subproblems communicate with the master problem via feasibility cuts. \cite{GuoBodurAlemanUrbach2019} apply LBBD to a stochastic extension of the \textit{Distributed Operating Room Scheduling} problem, which aims to find an assignment of surgeries to operating theatres.
+In that problem, the subproblems are always feasible, and optimality cuts are used instead.
+We will explain the difference between feasibility and optimality cuts in Section \ref{sec:2}.